 Overcome Self-Medicating with Drugs and Alcohol through Rehab and Trauma Treatment

-Addiction therapy services providers assess you for co-occurring mental health conditions.
+When you begin an addiction treatment program, team members will assess you for co-occurring mental health conditions.
 They know to look for the symptoms that you might not have recognized.
 Similarly, they put together a profile that searches explicitly for trigger situations.
-If you experienced trauma in the past, it requires a specialized approach.
+If you experienced trauma in the past, treatment might require a specialized approach.

 - Dual diagnosis treatment with medication and psychotherapy

 - Trauma therapy program that focuses on your ability to work through the situation in safety and at your own pace

 - Cognitive behavioral therapy, which empowers you to recognize dysfunctional patterns that you want to alter

 - Dialectical behavior therapy is a way to rein in intrusive emotions that contribute to negative decision-making